imhasib/wsd-rms/README.md

 ### Open API documentation:
-There are some other API end points to manage Users, Items, Sales, Order
+There are some other API end points that was exposed to manage Users, Items, Sales, Order

 * Swagger UI: